Researchers and inventors

 Innovation coordinator helps inventors and researchers in all matters in submitting the invention and early stages of the invention process.

 Innovation advisors evaluate the invention and support researchers in the preparation of commercialisation projects.
 They are also responsible of protecting Intellectual Property Rights owned by Aalto University and of negotiating and executing the transfer and license agreements with commercial entity.

 Commercialisation needs resources for further development of an invention.
 Selected funding instruments are dedicated to conduct Proof-of-Relevance and Proof-of-Concept.

-The R2B or Research to Business, pre-incubator program, is open all year-round to Aalto University origin innovations and inventions based on research.
-The projects are especially at an idea phase and have a focus on technological research.
-Once these projects incorporate, Aalto Startup Center can offer its Business Generator, accelerator program.
+R2B, or the Research to Business pre-incubator programme, is open year-round to original innovations and inventions based on research at Aalto University.
+The programme is especially for projects that are at the idea stage and that focus on technological research.
+Once these projects have incorporated, Aalto Startup Center can offer them its Business Generator accelerator programme.

 Submit invention disclosure